-Dr. Xóchitl Mota-Back completed her doctoral work at the University of Arizona in 2017.
-Her dissertation titled, "Expertly Framed: How Science and Evidence Came to Dominate the Sex Ed Debate," builds upon and contributes to work by both sociologists and historians of sexuality and scientific knowledge.
-Dr. Mota-Back's teaching and research interests lie at the intersection of gender, family, sexuality, science and technology (STS), and liberatory epistemology.
+Dr. Xóchitl Mota-Back completed her doctoral work at the University of Arizona in 2017, the same year she joined the Social Sciences Division at UH-West O'ahu.
+Her teaching and research interests lie at the intersection of gender, family, sexuality, reproductive justice, science and technology (STS), and feminist/liberatory epistemology.

 University of Arizona, 2017

 University of Hawai‘i–West O‘ahu